docknetwork/crypto-wasm-ts/README.md

 pseudonym has the secret key, and it can prove the knowledge of this secret key.
 A pseudonym can also be bound to multiple attributes from multiple credentials.
 This concept was introduced in [Attribute-based Credentials for Trust](https://link.springer.com/book/10.1007/978-3-319-14439-9).

-**Motivation**: Proving knowledge of BBS+ signatures is unlinkable meaning the verifier cannot link to 2 proofs presented from the same credential (signature).
+**Motivation**: Proving knowledge of BBS signatures is unlinkable meaning the verifier cannot link to 2 proofs presented from the same credential (signature).
 But this might not always be desirable for the verifier and the prover might agree to being linked for any proofs that he creates for that particular verifier without revealing any attribute of the credential.
 A verifier wants to attach a unique identifier to a prover without either learning anything unintended (by prover)